Why manage deer at Catoctin Mountain Park?

 Is deer management working?

 Yes.
-A total of 1,268 deer have been removed from the park in 8 years.
+A total of 1,340 deer have been removed from the park in nine years.
 As of 2009, there were 255 seedlings per acre in the park, compared to 2,547 per acre in forests of other national parks in the National Capital Region.
 As of 2016, the average tree seedling level at Catoctin is now 3,078 per acre.
-This 10-fold increase in seedling density in just 8 years demonstrates that deer management can be an effective tool in promoting seedling regeneration.
+This 10-fold increase in seedling density in just eight years demonstrates that deer management can be an effective tool in promoting seedling regeneration.

 Yes.
-The management plan is not designed to eliminate deer from Catoctin Mountain Park.
-Rather, it is designed to bring the deer population to a level that allows the park’s forests to regenerate.
-White-tailed deer are part of the ecosystem and future generations of park visitors will continue to have the opportunity to see deer in the park.
+This plan is designed to bring the deer population to a level that allows the park’s forests to regenerate.
+White-tailed deer are part of the ecosystem, and future generations of park visitors will continue to have the opportunity to see deer.

 When will deer be removed and will it be safe to visit the Park during this time?

-The 9th season of deer management will occur from November 2017 – March 2018.
-The safety of park visitors and staff has always been the primary concern during deer reduction activities.
+The 10th season of deer management will occur from February-March 2019.
+The safety of park visitors and staff is our primary concern during deer reduction activities.
 Deer herd reduction will be conducted during the colder months when park visitation is typically low.
 To assure visitor safety, certain areas of the park will be closed during reduction activities.
-Closure maps are available on the Park website and closed areas will be clearly posted.
+Closure maps are available on the park website and closed areas will be clearly posted.

 Are there other National Park Service areas that are doing deer management?

-Yes.
-In the eastern half of the United States there are a number of National Park Service areas that are actively performing deer management: Antietam National Battlefield, Monocacy National Battlefield, Gettysburg National Military Park, Indiana Dunes National Lakeshore, Rock Creek Park, and Valley Forge National Historical Park.
+National Park Service areas in other regions are actively performing deer management including Gettysburg National Military Park, Indiana Dunes National Lakeshore, Valley Forge National Historical Park, and Cuyahoga Valley National Park.

 What if I have a question that is not addressed here?